geekuillaume/DevExplorations/src/pages/nodejs_async_hooks_to_get_per_request_context/index.md

 From the `readAndSendFile` function, we can get our original request `asyncId` by retracing our "async path".
 For example, for our first request, we start with an `asyncId` equals to 13 and then we get 13 → 12 → 11 → 9 → 6.

-## Using all of these to get something useful
+## Getting something useful

-We all of these, we can create two functions to create and get a context object for each of our requests.
+With all of these, we can create two functions to create and get a context object for each of our requests.
 This can also be used for any other usage, not only HTTP server.

 ```js
 const async_hooks = require('async_hooks');